Daniel27110/Daniel27110/README.md

 <p>

-I am an undergraduate software engineer from Colombia, filled with enthusiasm for the seemingly endless possibilities of artificial intelligence.
+I’m a software engineering student from Colombia, interested in software development and applied machine learning.
+Currently living and studying in France.
 It's a pleasure to meet you!<br>
-&emsp; ✏️  Linux Applications & Full Stack Development
+&emsp; ✏️  Full Stack Development & Machine Learning Projects

-&emsp; 🕓  Studying and taking classes at university

 &emsp; 💬  Feel free to ask me anything [Here](https://github.com/Daniel27110/Daniel27110/discussions)